 How US workers lost their independence and livelihoods

 In this article from IndustryWeek, the author criticizes the “postindustrial service economy”, which has created winners, but also losers among those unwilling and unable to transition to the service economy.
 This transition has become a rough road for many, and the government isn’t doing much to help.

 The warehouse robotics market expected to reach $51 billion

 According to Thomas, the warehouse robotics market is expected to grow to $51 billion in sales by 2030.
-This can be attributed to Amazon’s interest in the sphere, as well as VC funds turning their attention to warehouse automation startups.
+This can be attributed to Amazon’s interest in the sphere, as well as VC funds turning their attention to warehouse and eCommerce automation startups.

 B2B eCommerce Supply Chain News

 What to consider when making changes to supply chains